MahinRahman8901/c10-Court-Transcript/README.md

 - Extract both judge data and case data from the given data sources.
 - Transform the data by cleaning and standardising it.
-- Summarise using GPT-4 API and give a verdict on each case
+- Summarise using GPT-4 API and give a verdict on each case.
-- Deploy onto a dashboard to view all metrics
+- Deploy onto a dashboard to view all metrics.
-- Create an API that allows for anyone to view court cases and judge information
+- Create an API that allows for anyone to view court cases and judge information.

 ### Visualization (Dashboard)